 |Individual students or Academic Regulations||Assistant Dean of Students Grace Hum (email@example.com)|

-|Classroom or Distance Education Technology||Associate Dean for the UC Hastings Library and Technology Camilla Tubbs (firstname.lastname@example.org)|
+|Classroom or Distance Education Technology||Associate Dean Library and Technology Camilla Tubbs (firstname.lastname@example.org)|

 |Media inquiries||Chief Communications Officer Sybil Wyatt (email@example.com)|

 Contact Asst.
 Chancellor & Dean/Chief of Staff Jenny Kwon, Chief Human Resources Officer Andrew Scott, and General Counsel John DiPaolo with other COVID policy or CDC guidance questions/ concerns.

 CARES Act: Higher Education Emergency Relief Fund Reporting

 UC Hastings Law Health and Safety Plan

 Guide for Returning to the Workplace

 Optum COVID-19 Mental health tips during a quarantine

 Optum COVID-19 Tips to help children during a quarantine

 UCH Symptom Self Monitoring Form